kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Irene, the plate lady

+- The conversation with the hacker has become very candida and intimate.
-- We're clearly having a very intimate conversation about some very dark matters.
+- We are communicating about some extremely dark matters.
+- I ask:
-- I ask, "So who was [plate lady](../2023/july.md#plate-lady-early-in-the-month) then?".
+- "So who was [plate lady](../2023/july.md#plate-lady-early-in-the-month) then?".
-- An answer comes immediately, "Irene".
+- An answer comes immediately:
+- "Irene".
-- I look up on Google "Irene, ceramics artist, Valencia".
+- I immediately look for her on Google: *Irene, ceramics artist, Valencia*...
+- And there she is.
-- There she is online.
-Except she is about 50 now: https://alfarim.es/coneix-nos.
-Irene Molina Pascual.
+- Except she is about 50 now: [Irene Molina Pascual](https://alfarim.es/coneix-nos).
-- There is no doubt.
-This is the woman I saw as a 30 year old in pics posted and manipulated for me to see via Google search in July 2023 when searching with the `@jctot19` and `@sinremite` accounts.
+- There is absolutely no doubt in my mind.
+- This is the woman I saw as a 30 year old, or younger, in photos posted on my Google search in July 2023 while I was trying to figure out what was going on and searching on the `@jctot19` and `@sinremite` accounts and viewing the image results.
+- The woman who was very obviously being filmed sexually without her knowledge, and later exploited in some way by the photography.
 - I am amazed!
-- Remember that the hacker at this stage is watching everything I do online in real time.
-We are having a real-time conversation.
+- Remember: the hackers are watching everything that I do on online, in real time.
+- And this is a real-time conversation.
+- Except, I am not sure how much they can see of the other side of the conversation, if there's multiple voices, unless I highlight it in some way.
 - I say, "that's her isn't it?".
-- The hacker responds, "nooooo".
-But it is undoubtedly her.
+- The hacker responds, "noooooooo".
+- But it is undoubtedly her.
 - Irene is a well known ceramics artist running her ceramics business in Onda in the Valencia region.
-- I realize that the stalker/honey trap pattern is to target (potentially) successful women.
-Is this to stop women moving forward in the world, or is it to defraud them over long periods with sexploitation material?
+- I realize that the stalker/honey trap pattern is to target successful women and women with money.
-- The pictures of Irene that I saw in July 2023 on the `@jctot19` and `@sinremite` accounts were at least 20 years old.
+- The pictures of Irene that I saw in July 2023 on the `@jctot19` and Carmen Cano's `@sinremite` accounts were at least 20 years old.
-- The hacker highlights for me another lady who may be being targeted, a sportswoman in Castellon, Lidia Sanchez Puebla.
+- The hacker then tells me about another lady who may be being targeted, a sportswoman in Castellon: [Lidia Sanchez Puebla](https://worldathletics.org/athletes/spain/lidia-sanchez-puebla-14503616).
 - I'm stunned.
+- More recently, I believe the gangs commonly go for professional sportspeople.
-- I believe I have enough evidence to share and I feel it's my responsibility to help these abused women.
+- I have enough evidence to share and I feel it's my responsibility to help these abused women.
-- But how can I share the information I have without the hackers seeing it?
+- But how can I share the information I have with the world without the hackers seeing what I'm doing?

 ## The handwritten letters